andmperotti/iiyraDonkGSF/README.md

 **Tech used:** HTML, CSS, JavaScript, EJS, Node, Express, MongoDB

-The project was build using Node.js with Express, which stores data from users on MongoDB, and uses EJS to create dynamic content.
+The project was built using Node.js with Express, which stores data from users on MongoDB, and uses EJS to create dynamic content.

 ## Optimizations